ewaldhorn/tinycanvas/README.md

 There's a small live demo at <https://ewaldhorn.github.io/tinycanvas/> if you like.

 ### TinyCanvas
 Contains the canvas components along with some Pixel utilities.
+You can also get direct access to the underlying graphics context if you look carefully...

 ### Colour
 Contains colour components.
 I ended up extracting it because it can be useful on its own.